**In-Person and WebConferencing available!

 - Parent training using games and goals for home, real world, and school (to be provided by the center for your everyday use).

-- Development of Comprehensive Treatment Plan and Report that includes history, diagnosis, treatment plan approach with specific recommendations for home, real world and school based on child's location on the Social Communication Bridge (c).
+- Development of step-by-step comprehensive written treatment Plan that includes history, diagnosis, treatment plan approach with specific recommendations for home, real world and school based on child's location on the Social Communication Bridge (c).